Affordable Traditional and Contemporary House plans and blueprints to renovate or build your new home

 Fact or Fiction

-Fact or Fiction MYTH: Fire sprinklers could ruin my house if they go off accidentally.
+MYTH: Fire sprinklers could ruin my house if they go off accidentally.

-FACT: The chances that a sprinkler will accidentally discharge due to a manufacturing defect are extremely rare-1 in 16 million.
+FACT: The chances that a sprinkler will accidentally discharge due to a manufacturing defect are extremely rare; 1 in 16 million.
 Overall, sprinkler accidents are generally less likely and less severe than accidents involving home plumbing systems.

 MYTH: When a fire occurs every sprinkler in the house will activate.